sdsc/sdsc-summer-institute-2018/0_preparation/0_getting_started/README.md

 # Preparing for the SDSC Summer Institute

+[//]: # " Comment example "

+[//]: # ( Comment2 )

+In this exercise, you will use your class training account to log onto the Comet cluster.
+This exercise verifies that your account is working, and that your laptop is properly configured.

 In this document, we will show you how to:
 * Obtain your class account
-* How to Set up the Terminal Application (used to connect to Comet or other computers
+* Use the Terminal Application to connect to Comet
-* Connecting to Comet
+* Connect to Comet

+Note: if you have _any_ difficulties completeing this task, please contact Institute staff at [EMAIL HERE].

 # Obtaining your class account: